5 Factors for Heat-Related Illness in Work EnvironmentsJuly 27, 2022 3:29 pm Leave your thoughts

 When working in hot environments, it can be easy to dehydrate, overexert yourself, and expose yourself to dangerous heat levels.
 As a result, employees who work in such conditions are more prone to different types of heat-related illnesses, which take many forms and can have varying effects on the body.
 Some of these illnesses are also not as apparent as others until it’s too late.
-Therefore, knowing the risks of heat-related illness and taking precautions are essential for anyone working in a hot environment.
-Here you’ll learn and understand the causes of occupational heat exposure, heat-related illness, preventions and also factors that contribute to heat-related illness in work environments:
+Therefore, knowing the risks of heat-related illness and taking precautions is essential for anyone working in a hot environment.
+Here you’ll learn and understand the causes of occupational heat exposure, heat-related illness, prevention, and also factors that contribute to heat-related illness in work environments:

 What Causes Occupational Heat Exposure

 The temperature of the environment is the main contributor to occupational heat exposure.
 At the same time, other factors such as humidity, ventilation, and clothing also affect how much dangerous heat an employee will be exposed to when working.
 These factors and their interactions can put workers at a higher risk of heat-related illness.
 Below are some of the causes of occupational heat exposure:

 Humidity is the amount of water vapor in the air.
 The National Institute for Occupational Safety and Health (NIOSH) identifies “the relative amount of water in indoor air” as a factor that affects occupational heat exposure.
 Humidity makes indoor environments feel hotter than they actually are.
 Since humidity is immeasurable, it is essential to look at indoor air temperature and relative humidity when determining if a workspace is too hot.